 11-4-19: John C. Garand began employment at Springfield Armory.

 9-1-39: Germany invades Poland.
-This is the beginning of World War II.
+This was the beginning of World War II.

 9-16-40: First peacetime conscription in U.S. history; males 21-35; later changed to 18-45.

 12-7-41: Japan attacks the U.S. at Pearl Harbor.